tale-toul/OCP4AzureIPI/README.md

 ```
 $ ssh-keygen -o -t rsa -f ocp-install -N "" -b 4096
 ```
 The previous command will generate two files: ocp-install containing the private key and ocp-install.pub containing the public key.
-The private key is not protected y a passphrase.
+The private key is not protected by a passphrase.

 #### Deploy the infrastructure with Terraform
 To create the infrastructure run the __terraform apply__ command.
 Enter "yes" at the prompt: